changliao1025/hexwatershed_tutorial/README.md

 2. Other meshes such as <a href="https://github.com/sahrk/DGGRID">`DGGrid`</a> will be supported.

-3. The depression filling algorithm is modified based the <a href="https://github.com/r-barnes/richdem">`RichDEM`</a> priority-flood depression filling method.
+3. The depression filling algorithm is modified based on the <a href="https://github.com/r-barnes/richdem">`RichDEM`</a> priority-flood depression filling method.

 # References